fluiddyn/transonic/README.rst

   since we want to be very fast at run time.

-- In the function, we define a block with three lines of Python and special Pythran annotations (:code:`# pythran block`).
+- In the function, we define a block with three lines of Python and special Pythran annotations (:code:`# transonic block`).
 The 3 lines of Python are used (i) at run time to choose between the two branches (:code:`is_transpiled` or not) and (ii) at compile time to detect the blocks.

-Note that the annotations in the command :code:`# pythran block` are different (and somehow easier to write) than in the standard command :code:`# pythran export`.
+Note that the annotations in the command :code:`# transonic block` are different (and somehow easier to write) than in the standard command :code:`# pythran export`.